gpbl/SwiftChart/README.md

 #### Multiple series

-Using the `chart.addSerie()` and `chart.addSeries()` methods you can add more series.
+Using the `chart.addSeries(series: ChartSeries)` and `chart.addSeries(series: Array<ChartSeries>)` methods you can add more series.
 Those will be indentified with a progressive index in the chart’s `series` property.

 ## Touch events